-The residents of a region or territory now designated as a red zone (Maximum Alert) must avoid travelling to a green, yellow or orange zone and outside Québec, except for essential travel (workers, shared child custody and freight transportation).
+The residents of a region or territory now designated as a red zone (Maximum Alert) must most especially avoid travelling to a green, yellow or orange zone and outside Québec, except for essential travel (workers, shared child custody and freight transportation).

 To find out about the levels of alert in force, please consult the Map of COVID-19 alert levels by region.

 If you wish to travel to another Canadian province you must consult its COVID-19 information website , since the other provinces may have specific rules.
 There are no isolation measures for people arriving from other Canadian provinces.

 Reopening of the territories of Nunavik and the Cree Territory of James Bay

 Access is not allowed at this time to Nunavik and the Cree Territory of James Bay.
 A reopening plan will be announced at a later date.

 In the meantime, checkpoints are being maintained in order to limit the number of people entering and leaving these territories.
 Only essential travel is authorized to these regions, for humanitarian reasons, to work or to practice a profession in workplaces where activities have not been suspended, or to obtain the care or services that individuals’ health status requires.

 The police may be present at entry and exit points in these regions and territories.
 In order to validate the appropriateness of a person's travel, the police may ask them to provide certain supporting documents, such as proof of residence, a driver's licence, or a document provided by an employer.
 Of course, police officers may always use their discretion in making a decision.